ZebMcKayhan/WireguardManager/README.md

 -rw-rw-rw-    1 admin    root            45 Jan 20 15:26 Home_public.key
 ```

-if SiteB does not exist of an Asus HND router the Cabin.conf should be suitable for running with wg-quick but you might need to make device specific modifications to it to make it work.
+If SiteB does not consist of an Asus HND router the Cabin.conf should be suitable for running with wg-quick but you might need to make device specific modifications to it to make it work.

 put these files on SiteB router here
 ```sh